CodinGame/codingame-sdk-playground/graphics/graphics-3-states.md

-# Interact with the viewer
+# Animating entities

-In order for your entities to display in the viewer, you must commit your entities state.
-You do not need to do it manually as the module **automatically commits all the entities at the end of each turn**.
+In order for your entities to be animated in the viewer, you must commit your entities state.
+You do not need to do it manually as the module **automatically commits all the entities at the end of each frame**.

 However, you might want to force a commit, for example, to create animations.